Pehredaar Piya Ki

-Pehredaar Piya Ki was an Indian romantic television serial that was broadcast on Sony TV.
-It premiered on 17 July and ended on 28 August 2017.
-After the show was cancelled, it returned with a leap due to controversies revolving around child marriage.
-It starred Tejasswi Prakash and Affan Khan in the lead roles.
+Pehredaar Piya Ki is an Indian Hindi romantic television serial that was broadcast on Sony Entertainment Television.
+It premiered on 17 July and was cancelled on 28 August 2017 due to controversies regarding child marriage of the title characters.
+It starred Tejasswi Prakash and Affan Khan.
+It then returned with a leap in the plot.

 Premise

-It follows the life of a young girl Diya, who fulfills the wish of a dying man on his death bed by taking the responsibility of an orphan boy, Ratan Maan Singh, by marrying him.
-What follows next is a beautiful bond of friendship between the couple and being there for each other in an platonic way.
-She then becomes the temporary owner of Maan Singh Heritage Group of Hotels until Ratan is old enough to take over.
+The series depicts the life of teenage girl Diya, who fulfills the wish of a man on his death bed by taking the responsibility of an orphan boy, Ratan Maan Singh, by marrying him.
+What follows next is the bond of friendship between the couple and being there for each other.
+She then becomes the temporary owner of Maan Singh Heritage Group of Hotels until Ratan come of age & takes over the business.

 Restructured series

-Public backlash surrounding the underage marriage of 18-year-old Diya to 9-year-old Ratan prompted producer Shashi Sumeet to end the show and to restructure the idea as a new series, Rishta Likhenge Hum Naya.
-Affan Khan, who played young Ratan, had been replaced by Rohit Suchanti as an older Ratan.
+Public backlash surrounding the show's underage marriage of 18-year-old Diya to 9-year-old Ratan prompted producer Shashi Sumeet to end the show and to restructure the idea as a new series, Rishta Likhenge Hum Naya.
+Affan Khan, who played the young Ratan, was replaced by Rohit Suchanti as an older Ratan.

-After Pehredaar Piya Ki had aired, an online petition to ban the show was signed by more than 1 lakh people to take action against the show as they believed it was promoting child marriage.
-The case reached the BCCC, who have asked the makers of the show to change the time slot so the kids couldn't watch it and air it to 10 pm slot along with a disclaimer that it does not promote child marriage.
-Supporters of the show started the petition too against the ban, to stop targeting the show, which was signed by over 13 thousand supporters.
+After Pehredaar Piya Ki had aired, an online petition to ban the show was signed by more than 1 lakh people as they believed it was promoting child marriage.
+The case reached the BCCC, who have asked the makers of the show to change the time slot so that children couldn't watch it and air it to 10 pm slot along with a disclaimer that it does not promote child marriage.
+Supporters of the show started a petition against the ban, to stop targeting the show, which was signed by over 13,000 supporters.

-The makers of the show, Sumeet Hukamchand Mittal and Shashi Mittal defended their show by clearing the controversies related to the show by calling a press conference at a suburban hotel in Mumbai.
+The makers of the show, Sumeet Hukamchand Mittal and Shashi Mittal, defended their show by addressing the controversies related at a press conference in Mumbai.
 On 19 August 2017, a new promo was released by Sony, that starting from 22 August, the show would air at 10:30 pm IST.
-On 28 August, Sony TV had confirmed that the show has gone off air as the makers were not happy with the late time slot, as the show was meant for particular audience.
-Instead of continuing with the show, they decided to end it and focus on their new show instead with a renewed story.
+On 28 August, Sony TV confirmed that the show has gone off air as the makers were not happy with the late time slot, since the show was meant for particular audience.
+Instead of continuing with the show, they decided to end it and focus on their show with a renewed story.